choktn/Alien-Invasion/README.md

 =========================
 Description
 -------------------
-The old school, classic twist on Space Invaders, Alien Invasion.
-This was created using Python 3.7.
+The old school, classic twist on Space Invaders, Alien Invasion made in Python.
+Sprites were cretead using [Piskel](https://www.piskelapp.com/)

 How to run project
 --------------------